Iapetus: Mythology

-Iapetus ("the Piercer") is the one Titan mentioned by Homer in the Iliad as being in Tartarus with Cronus.
+Iapetus is the one Titan mentioned by Homer in the Iliad as being in Tartarus with Cronus.
 He is a brother of Cronus, who ruled the world during the Golden Age but is now locked up in Tartarus along with Iapetus, where neither breeze nor light of the sun reaches them.

-Iapetus' wife is usually described as a daughter of Oceanus and Tethys named either Clymene (according to Hesiod and Hyginus) or Asia (according to Apollodorus).
+Iapetus's wife is usually described as a daughter of Oceanus and Tethys named either Clymene (according to Hesiod and Hyginus) or Asia (according to Apollodorus).

-In Hesiod's Works and Days Prometheus is addressed as "son of Iapetus", and no mother is named.
-However, in Hesiod's Theogony, Clymene is listed as Iapetus' wife and the mother of Prometheus.
+In Hesiod's Works and Days, Prometheus is addressed as "son of Iapetus", and no mother is named.
+However, in Hesiod's Theogony, Clymene is listed as Iapetus's wife and the mother of Prometheus.
 In Aeschylus's play Prometheus Bound, Prometheus is son of the goddess Themis with no father named (but still with at least Atlas as a brother).
 However, in Horace's Odes, in Ode 1.3 Horace writes "audax Iapeti genus ...
 Ignem fraude mala gentibus intulit" ("The bold offspring of Iapetus [i.e. Prometheus] ... brought fire to peoples by wicked deceit").

-Hesiod and other Greek scholars regarded the sons of Iapetus as mankind's ancestors and as such, some of humanity's worst qualities were said to have been inherited from these four gods, each of whom were described with a particular moral fault that often led to their own downfall.
-For instance, sly and clever Prometheus could perhaps represent crafty scheming; the inept and guileless Epimetheus, foolish stupidity; the enduring, strongest and powerful Atlas, excessive daring; and the arrogant Menoetius, rash violence.
+Hesiod and other Greek scholars regarded the sons of Iapetus as mankind's ancestors and as such, some of humanity's worst qualities were said to have been inherited from these four gods, each of whom were punished by Zeus for a particular moral fault.
+"High-towering Menoetius, the embodiment of arrogance, insolence and overweening pride, he hurls to the nethermost of Tartarus.
+Prometheus, who uses his high intelligence for purposes of deception, he makes the victim of an ever growing conscience symbolized by the onsets of a voracious vulture.
+To Epimetheus, the personification of stupidity that refuses to be instructed, he presents all the ills of Pandora's box.
+To Atlas, patient, enduring Atlas who is devoid of self-assertion, he assigns the task of holding up the heavens, on the outskirts of the world, -- the zero of occupations.